MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     virial = {string} -> "molecular"

-With the :code:`virial` keyword the user can control if an intramolecular virial correction should be applied based on the definition of molecular units in the :ref:`moldescriptorFile` setup file.
+With the ``virial`` keyword the user can control if an intramolecular virial correction should be applied based on the definition of molecular units in the :ref:`moldescriptorFile` setup file.

 Possible options are: